bonjourusman/multilingual-sentiment-detection/README.md

 The API and model can be packaged into a docker container and easily deployed to production on a cloud platform of choice, e.g. as a web service.

-## A word about sentiment analysis and LLMs
+## A word about sentiments and LLMs

 Establishing 'ground truth' can be a challenge for sentiment analysis tasks.
 Sarcasm, cultural differences, and language modalities can make it difficult to establish whether the sentiment is positive or negative, especially to what extent, e.g. on a scale of 1 to 10.